-For generations it has promoted, if not promised, an aspirational lifestyle to those desperately seeking their own happy ending.
+For generations, it has promoted, if not promised, an aspirational lifestyle to those desperately seeking their own happy ending.
 This has been a double-edged sword, offering escapism at the price of ideals that have always been wholly unrealistic.
 To this day, Hollywood culture is divisive.
 Having become a mass media industry, it is no longer confined to the borders of LA , with its images beamed daily into homes across the world.

 There are countless lessons to be learned from its movies and the stark reality of the lives of those who portray these characters which can, and often is, much more sinister.
 Even so, these figures are increasingly considered to be role models for the public, bringing Hollywood under scrutiny.

-Women acting in empowered roles promotes the idea that the “everyday woman” can be more than a stay-at-home mum raising children while other roles simply perpetuate the rhetoric that women are inferior to men, particularly by roles that only depict them solely as objects of beauty.
+Women acting in empowered roles promote the idea that the “everyday woman” can be more than a stay-at-home mum raising children while other roles simply perpetuate the rhetoric that women are inferior to men, particularly by roles that only depict them solely as objects of beauty.

 However, it is an unscripted truth that controversy has emerged in recent years.
 Followers of fashion have long looked to the red carpet award ceremonies for emerging trends, causing many actresses to take offence when the topic of conversation became fixated on this, and not on their performance.
 Questions revolving around dresses rather than the ability to act or the challenges of a role have dominated public conversation for years while there has been a distinct lack of such-like questioning directed towards their male counterparts.